Wheemer/obd2_ble/.github/ISSUE_TEMPLATE/new-device-template.md

 ---
-name: New device template
-about: Provide data that could enable use of another OBD2 dongle
-title: ''
-labels: enhancement
-assignees: ''

----

----
 name: Support for new device
 about: Provide data that could enable use of another OBD2 dongle
 title: "[NEW DEV] "